nkaragiannakis/wikimapiaParsers/README.md

-# wikimapiaParsers
+# Parsers for Wikimapia
-some tools for parsing wikimapia..
+Some tools for parsing wikimapia and constructing RDF triples.